Overseas Security Advisory Council (OSAC)

 Sub-Committee on Threats and Risk to Personnel and Assets

-Sub-Committee on Threats and Risk to Personnel and Assets has a mission to provide guidance and resources to OSAC constituents via multi-format platforms on avoiding and mitigating current and
+Sub-Committee on Threats and Risk to Personnel and Assets has a mission to provide guidance and resources to OSAC members via multi-format platforms on avoiding and mitigating current and

 emerging personnel and asset threats.